gp03pilot/gp03pilot.github.io/index.md

 ### Notes

+- [structural Composite Lumber](/scl.html) - Miscellaneous notes on Composite Lumber and the limitations of normal lumber.
 - [Densified Wood](/densifiedwood.html) - An engineered wood product made by applying high pressure to dimensional lumber.
 - [Stainless Steel Rockets](/stainlessrocket.html) - The benefits of using stainless steel for rocket construction.
 - [Concrete Age](/concreteage.html) - Defining the time to determine f'c.